waikato-datamining/image-dataset-converter-imgaug/plugins/find-contours.md

-                        connected at isthmuses. (default: low) --label LABEL         The label to use when processing images other than image segmentation ones. (default: object)
+                        connected at isthmuses. (default: low) --label LABEL         The label to use when processing images other than image segmentation ones. (default: object) -m MIN_SIZE, --min_size MIN_SIZE
+                        The minimum width or height that detected contours must have. (default: None)
+  -M MAX_SIZE, --max_size MAX_SIZE
+                        The maximum width or height that detected contours can have. (default: None)
 ```